open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 See [ottlfuncs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs#converters) for pre-made, usable Converters.

 When keys are supplied the value returned by the Converter will be indexed by the keys in order.
-If keys are supplied to a converted and the return value cannot be indexed, or if the return value doesn't support the type of key supplied, OTTL will error.
+If keys are supplied to a Converter and the return value cannot be indexed, or if the return value doesn't support the type of key supplied, OTTL will error.
 Supported values are:

 | Type             | Index Type |